This post may contain affiliate links. Please read our disclosure policy.

-Sweet Potato Casserole seems to be one of those polarizing traditional Thanksgiving sides that people either really love or they hate.
+Sweet Potato Casserole seems to be one of those polarizing traditional sides for Thanksgiving that people either really love or they hate.
 My Mom was one of those people that felt as though Thanksgiving dinner was just not complete unless there was sweet potato casserole with marshmallows on top.
 Toasted marshmallows of course.
 Forget the mashed potatoes and the stuffing, Thanksgiving to her was all about the sweet potatoes!

 I on the other hand, never really cared for the popular sweet yet savory side.Over the years I have tried all kinds of variations ranging from the one my Mom made every Thanksgiving with marshmallows, Southern Living’s popular version, and Boston Market’s sweet potato casserole with marshmallows and a streusel topping.
 No matter who made it, sweet potato casserole was never a “must-have” side to me.

 My feelings about Sweet Potato Casserole all changed when I went to Ruth’s Chris steakhouse for the first time.
 What does steak have to do with Sweet Potato Casserole, you ask?
 Ruth’s Chris happens to have a side on their menu for Sweet Potato Casserole with a Pecan Crust.
 Now, normally, I am not a huge fan of pecans, but because it was highly recommended to me, I decided to try it.
-After one bite it was pretty much love at first site!
+After one bite it was pretty much love at first sight!

 The recipe I’m going to share with you today is very similar to the Sweet Potato Casserole on the menu at Ruth’s Chris.
 What completely makes this a winner in my book is the pecan crust.
 In some ways it reminds me of one of my favorite Christmas cookies ever, the Pecan Tassie.
 Even if you don’t like pecans, please don’t write-off this recipe.
 The pecans get chopped really finely so that the flavor isn’t too strong.
 The result is a wonderful savory side-dish that will make you forget that you ever used to like sweet potato pie with marshmallows.
 Even my sweet potato hating husband liked this!